samclarke/SCEditor/README.md

 http://www.opensource.org/licenses/mit-license.php
 http://www.gnu.org/licenses/gpl.html

-If you use SCEditor a link back would be appreciated but is not requird.
+If you use SCEditor a link back would be appreciated but not requird.

 # Donate

-If you would like to make a donation you can via PayPal here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AVJSF5NEETYYG Or via Flattr here: http://flattr.com/thing/400345/SCEditor
+If you would like to make a donation you can via PayPal here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AVJSF5NEETYYG or via Flattr here: http://flattr.com/thing/400345/SCEditor